BRAVO ALUMNI - MAY 2018

 Eileen Isagon Skyers MA '14 was featured on Willamette Week for her exhibit, Eyes Without A Face, a multimedia exhibit described as "an open-ended inquiry than a forecast of doom" at Williamson|Knight Gallery run by John Knight MFA '13 and Iris Williamson MA '14.

 Sue Taylor wrote about Elizabeth Malaska MFA ‘11 in Art in America’s April issue on her series Heavenly Bodies at Russo Lee Gallery.
-She was also recently awarded the Yaddo residency for August and was invited to do a solo exhibition at Los Angeles Valley College.
+She was also recently awarded the Yaddo residency for August and was invited to mount a solo exhibition at Los Angeles Valley College.

 cvllejerx, a poetry, performance, and fashion collective run by Angélica Maria Millán Lozano MFA '17 and maximiliano MFA '17 was also featured on Willamette Week for their RACC funded two-day fashion show ROPA VIEJA described as "Cvllejerx's shows are more like renegade happenings full of people in really cool clothes."